athankefalas/swift-toasts/README.md

 ### Native Platform Frameworks

 In addition to using SwiftUI to schedule the presentation of a `Toast`, the native platform frameworks may also be used.
-Please note, that the native framework APIs still use the same underlying infrastructure for scheduling and presentation.
-Depending on the configuration, this may also include the same SwiftUI environment or even a pure SwiftUI view hierarchy being displayed.
+Please note that the native framework APIs still use the same underlying infrastructure for scheduling and presentation.
+Depending on the configuration, this may also include the same SwiftUI environment, or even a pure SwiftUI view hierarchy being displayed.

 #### UIKit

 A toast can be created on UIKit by using the `UIToast` component, which can then be scheduled for presentation by an instance of a `UIViewController`.
-The backing storage for the configuration of a toast is handled by the `configuration` property.
-This property contains the values for the environment configuration as well as the content configuration of a toast.
-The content of the toast can also be configured directly on the `UIToast` instance by using computed properties such as `icon`, `title` or `contentView`.
+The backing storage for the configuration of a toast is handled by the `configuration` property, which contains the values for the environment configuration as well as the content configuration of a toast.
+The content of the toast can also be configured directly on the `UIToast` instance by using computed properties such as `icon`, `title`, or `contentView`.

 ``` Swift
 // Configure the UIToast content configuration